stelligent/stelligent_demo/README.md

 			- gets instagram images and generates html
 			- pushes code and images to staging (pending)
 			- application and security acceptance testing (pending)
-			- push to production via ssh on each ASG instance (to be updated)
+			- push to production with CodeDeploy